shady0503/Model-Driven-Engineering/readme.md

 - Compliance Level: Java 17 ✅
 - Copyright text and other generation properties configured ✅

-**MDE Context**: The GenModel is a *model-to-model (M2M)* transformation specification that controls how our Ecore metamodel (M2) is transformed into Java code, which then serves as the foundation for *model-to-text (M2T)* transformations.
+**MDE Context**: The GenModel is a *model-to-model (M2M)* transformation specification that controls how our Ecore metamodel (M2) is transformed into Java code, which then serves as the foundation for further transformations.

 ## Step 2.7: Generate Java Model Code